1. Introduction

 docker-compose -f multi-dc-docker-compose.yaml up -d

 Dashboard can be found at http://localhost:3000 with username admin and password admin.
 Prometheus can be found at http://localhost:9090.
-There is 2 sets of synth clients deployed one reading and writing to a not replicated topic …ackone and one to a fully replicated topic …ackall.
+There are 2 sets of synth clients deployed one reading and writing to a not replicated topic …ackone and one to a fully replicated topic …ackall.

 Introduce latency on the network in DC2 (requires pumba to be installed https://github.com/alexei-led/pumba):